shreyasc12/Probso/README.md

 the municipal corporation.

 # Scope

-*
-The proposed software product can be used by any citizen of India to raise complaints.
+* The proposed software product can be used by any citizen of India to raise complaints.

-*
-The system will also be used by the Municipal Corporation to solve them.
+* The system will also be used by the Municipal Corporation to solve them.

-*
-The system will also have a voting system for the social problems in the society to draw attention and help solve the problems quicker.
+* The system will also have a voting system for the social problems in the society to draw attention and help solve the problems quicker.

 # Functionalities

-*
-### Registration
+* ### Registration

-*
-Add citizen: A new firebase document containing citizen information is created.
+* Add citizen: A new firebase document containing citizen information is created.

-*
-Add Authority: A new firebase document containing authority information is create.
+* Add Authority: A new firebase document containing authority information is create.

+* ### Lodging a Complaint
+* User can lodge complaints with related images and a proper description.

+* ### Social Complaints
+* Users can lodge a social complaint where users can vote to draw attention to the problems faced by a majority of the people.

+* ### Profile
+* The citizen and the authority can view their profile in the app.